Blog

 Grounding and Soothing Practices

-These tools are especially useful when you’re wanting a mindfulness based practice that will focus on down-regulating the nervous system.
-(A quick caveat: this style of down regulating practice is heavily used in nervous system work HOWEVER it is not always the right or best choice!
-Sometimes we need mindfulness-based activities that match our energy when we are activated - more on this below):
+These tools are especially useful when you’re wanting a mindfulness-based practice that will focus on down-regulating the nervous system.
+This style of down regulating practice is heavily used in nervous system work HOWEVER it is not always the right or best choice!
+Sometimes we need mindfulness-based activities that will match our energy when we are feeling activated!:

-• Restorative Activities: Cozying up with a blanket, taking a bath, or listening to calming music.
+Restorative Rest: Cozying up with a blanket, taking a bath, having a sauna, or listening to calming music.
+Try to avoid screen time or multi-tasking, instead tuning into and paying attention to your experience of rest.

 Energizing and Engaging Practices

 For some people, activation is sometimes best addressed by engaging with challenge, excitement, or novelty.
-These activities when done mindfully can honour the energy in your body or mind while also supporting you in strengthening your mind/body connection and encouraging presence (which is a key ingredient in regulating a nervous system):
+These activities when done mindfully can meet the energy in your body or mind while also supporting you in strengthening your mind/body connection and encouraging presence, which helps regulate the nervous system:

-• Play and Adventure: Try something slightly out of your comfort zone, like playing an intense sport, joining a dance class, or climbing a rock wall.
+Play and Adventure: Try something slightly out of your comfort zone, like a new type of kinky play, intense sport, or other physical challenge that is novel and challenging.

-• High-Energy Movement: Go for a run, take a cold plunge, or do something physically challenging like lifting weights or hiking a steep trail.
+High-Energy Movement: Go for a run, lift weights, take a cold plunge, or do something physically challenging that gets your heart rate up and body moving.

 Balancing Connection and Solitude

-• Co-Regulation: Sometimes the best way to regulate is by connecting with someone else.
+Co-Regulation: Sometimes the best way to regulate is by connecting with someone else.
 This could be having a heartfelt conversation, playing games, cuddling a loved one, or sharing a laugh or a cry with a friend.
+Co-regulating through volunteering or otherwise being of service is another powerful practice to try - there’s a lot of compelling research that indicates that being of service to something we find important deeply supports our nervous systems and sense of belonging.
+Alternatively, sometimes being around others might leave us feeling dysregulated.

 Tapping into Pleasure and Joy

 Small moments of joy signal safety to your nervous system and can help create a foundation of regulation.
-More on this here.:
+More on this here - as a somatic sex educator I’m a big believer in the role of pleasure in supporting the nervous system.
+This could look like:

 Moving Forward with Compassion